apostrophecms/docs/docs/reference/api/media.md

 # Media APIs

+The `@apostrophecms/attachment` module manages all media file uploading.
+Once uploaded, an attachment object should typically be added to an Apostrophe piece or page document (including, but not limited to, `@apostrophecms/image` and `@apostrophecms/file` pieces).
+It is not common, and not generally recommended, to leave uploaded attachments unconnected from any Apostrophe document.

-The `@apostrophecms/attachment` module manages all media file upload.
-Once uploaded, metadata and organization of image and other files are primarily managed through the respective `@apostrophecms/image` and `@apostrophecms/file` piece types.
+For attachments meant to be included in the media or file libraries, metadata and organization those media are primarily managed through the respective `@apostrophecms/image` and `@apostrophecms/file` piece types.
 See the [pieces REST API documentation](./pieces.md) for additional information.

 ## Endpoints